jsaintfleur/CryptoClustering/README.md

   - Visualize cluster compositions and trends.
   - Explore feature contributions to each cluster.
   - Monitor changes in real-time as new data is integrated.

 ---

+### Key Adjustments:
+1. Confirmed the optimal \( k \) values: 4 for raw data and 3 for PCA-reduced data.
+2. Verified feature influences based on PCA weights.
+3. Aligned observations with the clustering visualizations and analysis outcomes.

+---